 If your music seems to be lacking oomph or power, it could be that your bass mix is off.
 Getting a track rocking and pumping out of your speakers might mean adjusting the low end of your production.
 Bass guitar VST plugins can be helpful whether you are recording or playing a live concert.
 Feeling the low end of a song can help you have a fuller and more professional song.

-In this guide, we will detail some of the Best VST plugins for Bass Guitar available this year.
+In this guide, we will detail some of the Best VST plugins for bass guitar available this year.
 We’re going to be examining plugin options that are available for free, as well as some bass guitar plugins available for use only with a purchase.
+We also did a selection of guitar amp VST plugins.

 FREE – Bass Guitar VST Plugins